carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ## Building a Pangenome

 The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or can be run individually if you want to make adjustments to each of them.
-We will run them separately to learn what the workflow consists of.
+The adjustment that we want to make is to use the clusters that Get_Homologues already found.

 The pangenome will be built in a single HDF-5 file that will be the input and output of all the commands and will get enriched with each of them.